-1. Length of ownership

-How long have you owned the property?
-6 years 11 months

-2. Council tax

-Which Council Tax band is your property in?

-3. Parking

-What are the arrangements for parking at your property?
-(Please tick all that apply) Garage Allocated parking space Driveway Shared parking Yes On street Resident permit Metered parking Other (please specify):

-4. Conservation area

-Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+1. Length of ownership How long have you owned the property?
+37 YEARS 2.
+Council tax Which Council Tax band is your property in?
+(Please tick one) 3.
+Parking What are the arrangements for parking at your property?
+(Please tick all that apply) Garage Allocated parking space Driveway Shared parking On street Resident permit Metered parking Other (please specify): 4.
+Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? ☐ Yes ☐ No ☐ Don't know

-5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-No 6.
+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? ☐ Yes 6.
 Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the No changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-No If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
-Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows dates when the work was completed): doors, or patio doors (with approximate Please give any guarantees which you received for this work to your solicitor or estate agent.
+If you have answered yes, please describe below the changes which you have made: ☐ Yes ☐ No you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? ☐ Yes ☐ No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+EYESS 20 yrs.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Loyrs. b.
+Have you had replacement windows, doors, patio doors or double glazing installed in your property? ☑Ýes □ No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? ☐ No (ii) Did this work involve any changes to the window or door openings? ☐ Yes (iii) Please describe the changes made to the windows doors, or patio approximate dates when the work was completed): doors (with Please give any guarantees which you received for this work to your so agent. olicitor or estate

 7. Central heating a.
 Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - Yes the main living room, the bedroom(s), the hall and the bathroom).
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 If you have answered yes or partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Gas If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial cen tral heating system installed?
-Unknown (ii) Do you have a maintenance contract for the central heating system?
-No If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed year). d?
-(Please provide the month and 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes 9.
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air). ☐ Yes☐ No☐ Partial If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating. g system installed? (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: O'NELL GREENST AYR ☑ Yes ☐ No (iii) When was your maintenance agreement last renewed?
+(Please and year). provide the month 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ☐ Yes ☑ No 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-No If you have answered yes, is the damage the subject of any outstanding insurance claim? b.
+If you have answered yes, is the damage the subject of any outstanding insurance claim? ☐ Yes ☐ No ☐ Yes ☐ No b.
 Are you aware of the existence of asbestos in your property?
-No If you have answered yes, please give details:
+If you have answered yes, please give details: ☐ Yes